olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

 When you are designing a « system of custom elements », that is, multiple custom elements that would collaborate with each other, note that you are on a _cross-road_, with many ways to choose from.

-Essentially remember that, at this time of writing, knowing when a parent/child/sibling custom element was instantiated is a tricky question — subject of [debate and proposals](#TODO:definition).
+Essentially remember that, at this time of writing, knowing when a parent/child/sibling custom element was instantiated is a tricky question — subject of [debate and a proposal](#TODO:definition).

 For instance, let's say you are designing a set of custom elements to build a 3D game app.
 In the hypothetic design of the following example, the `‹three-view›` would need to grab some `Scene` and `Camera` objects from the properties of its sibling `‹three-scene›` and `‹three-camera›` custom elements class instances, to be able to render the scene to its WebGL renderer: